 When we detect the inconsistency in our conception of learning while processing the contradictions that make “the good learning” looking less “good”.
 To confirm our expectations (beliefs) we have on learning as being something positive.
 Instead of asking why we unconsciously create two opposites by inferring that some seem to learn and some don’t.
 Since we like to learn and understand and where an understanding provides a feeling of satisfaction or relief.
 If we would think in terms of a system that consists of objects that interact towards a goal.
 What happens when we create opposites as in this case: one object that learns and one that doesn’t.
 Unconsidered, based on our beliefs, we create two contrasting systems of beliefs with the help of our cognition and the narrative that creates expectations – based on beliefs:

-Mentioning the game designer Fumito Ueda in the previous part of Putting into play and his concern about being seen as a person who lives in a fantasy world, which is a kind of “outside the box” but set in a game context.
-In contrasts to the beliefs of others, Ueda saw himself as a practical person.
-If looking at the description of Ueda´s design process of “The Last Guardian” (in Part 1, Putting into play), Ueda is far from figuratively or cognitively being “outside a box”.
+As mentioned in the last part of Putting into play, the concerns expressed by the game designer Fumito Ueda about being seen as a person who lives in a fantasy is a kind of an “outside the box” experience in a game context.
+In contrast to the beliefs of others, Ueda saw himself as a practical person.
+If looking at the description of Ueda’s design process of “The Last Guardian” (in Part 1, Putting into play), Ueda is far from figuratively or cognitively being “outside a box”.
 Neither was Einstein or Jobs.
 Adhering to what is called positive learning within cognition.
-If using the box as a visual metaphor.
-Positive learning occurs if keeping one foot in the familiar when exploring the unfamiliar “outside the box” by being curious and “listen” to the inside in relation to the outside of the box.
-A positive approach to learning is what creates the antidote towards contrasting systems as it builds on the desire to become competent from learning, which a natural curiosity help us with when we build a knowledge based on what we know as to add something new (Bruner, 1996).
-This is, by asking why.

 How to get outside the box